 Oviedo, a lively university city, is undoubtedly the cultural and commercial capital of the Asturias region.
-Of course, it lacks the renown and globalized agenda of Barcelona and Madrid, yet Oviedo definitely warrants a detailed investigation.
+Of course, it lacks the renown and globalized agenda of Barcelona and Madrid, yet Oviedo warrants a detailed investigation.
 Its beauty lies principally in its relative anonymity – as of yet undiscovered, Oviedo feels like the real deal.
 An authentic and charming northern Spanish city packed full of Pre-Romanesque buildings, a vibrant gastronomic scene, and glamorous boutiques, Oviedo will not leave one cold.

 The Iberian Peninsula, first inhabited around 800,000 BC, has long been subject to foreign influences.
 Indeed, from the 11th century BC, it was colonized by powers from the Eastern Mediterranean, culminating with the arrival of the Romans in 218 BC.
 In the next few hundred years, the Roman way of life was implanted across Spain.
 Their rule endured until the 5th century AD, paving the way for Spain to be conquered by the Visigoths, invades from the north.
 Politically disorganized, they offered little resistance to the Moors, who arrived in 711.

-During this period many beautiful churches were built around Oviedo, some of which survive today.
-However, relations with the southern Moorish Kingdom remained fractious and the settlement was attacked by Caliph Hisham I in 794.
+During this period, many beautiful churches were built around Oviedo, some of which survive today.
+However, relations with the southern Moorish Kingdom remained fractious, and the settlement was attacked by Caliph Hisham I in 794.

-By the early 10th century Oviedo was a thriving town, prospering under the rule of King Alfonso III.
-In 908, he commemorated the victory at Covadonga by commissioned the creation of a gold and jeweled cross known as the “Cross of Victory.”
+By the early 10th century, Oviedo was a thriving town, prospering under the rule of King Alfonso III.
+In 908, he commemorated the victory at Covadonga by commissioned the creation of gold and jeweled cross known as the “Cross of Victory.”
 It can be seen today in Oviedo’s handsome cathedral.
 Nevertheless, the constant skirmishes with the Moors took their toll on Oviedo’s inhabitants.
 In 901, an army tried to take the town of Zamora, which would be the final city that Alfonso III ever laid eyes on.
 He was overthrown by his sons and buried in Oviedo.

-In the late 15th century the two largest kingdoms in developing Christian Spain – Castile and Aragon – were united following the marriage of Isabel and Fernando in 1469.
+In the late 15th century, the two largest kingdoms in developing Christian Spain – Castile and Aragon – were united following the marriage of Isabel and Fernando in 1469.
 Uniting Spain in military, diplomatic and religious matters, the Monarchs won back Granada, the last Moorish kingdom, from Boabdil.
 The subsequent Inquisition gave Spain a reputation for intolerance, yet in art and architecture, brilliant progress was made, while the discovery of the New World by Columbus opened up Spain to new riches.

 Meanwhile, Oviedo grew as a medieval city, with the construction of city walls, although a major fire which took place on Christmas Eve 1521 caused much damage.
 Nevertheless, the creation of the Arts College by Fernando de Valdes Salas at the beginning of the 1600s was a great boon for the city.
-This was Spain’s Golden Age, a time of great artistic and literary achievement led by the painters – El Greco and Velazquez – and writers especially Cervantes.
+This was Spain’s Golden Age, a time of great artistic and literary achievement led by the painters – El Greco and Velazquez – and writers, especially Cervantes.
 Unfortunately, this brilliance occurred against a backdrop of economic deterioration and ruinous wars with other European nations.

 The 18th and 19th centuries were a troubled time for Spain.
 The War of The Spanish Succession ended in triumph for the Bourbons, who made Spain a centralized nation.
 A subsequent invasion by revolutionary France led to the War of Independence – the Carlist Wars soon followed.
-Yet in amongst all the turmoil, Oviedo expanded its industrial growth and was largely unaffected by the political and social upheavals of the 19th century.
+Yet in amongst all the turmoil, Oviedo expanded its industrial growth and was mostly unaffected by the political and social upheavals of the 19th century.

 However, the 20th century was a different story altogether.
-Oviedo played a major role in the Spanish Civil War, a conflict caused by Nationalist Generals rising against the Second Republic in 1936.
-Prior to the onset of the war, left-wing forces composed of 50,000 workers, mostly miners, captured Oviedo after heavy fighting.
+Oviedo played a significant role in the Spanish Civil War, a conflict caused by Nationalist Generals rising against the Second Republic in 1936.
+Before the onset of the war, left-wing forces composed of 50,000 workers, mostly miners, captured Oviedo after heavy fighting.
 Yet their victory was to be short-lived, as General Francisco Franco retook Oviedo and killed over 3,000 rebels.
-Two years later, the Siege of Oviedo would become a defining moment in the conflict; the stationed army garrison rose up in support of Franco and managed to resist Republican forces until a relief Nationalist force arrived in 1937.
+Two years later, the Siege of Oviedo would become a defining moment in the conflict; the stationed army garrison rose in support of Franco and managed to resist Republican forces until a Nationalist relief force arrived in 1937.
 After the War, thousands of Republicans were executed in reprisals.
 Spain was internationally isolated until the 1950s when the United States brought her into the western military alliance.

-Franco’s death in 1975 left Spain’s delicate political future hanging in the balance, although few people wanted to preserve the old regime and the country made a peaceful transition to democracy.
+Franco’s death in 1975 left Spain’s delicate political future hanging in the balance, although few people wanted to preserve the old regime, and the country made a peaceful transition to democracy.

-Oviedo greeted the 21st century with an understandable sense of pride – increasing numbers of visitors are discovering the charms – both sedate and lively – of this totally unspoiled corner of Spain.
-From the clean sandy beaches and deep green landscapes to the magnificent examples of Pre-Romanesque architecture and superlative gastronomy, there are many, many good reasons to visit Asturias.
+Oviedo greeted the 21st century with an understandable sense of pride – increasing numbers of visitors are discovering the charms – both sedate and lively – of this unspoiled corner of Spain.
+From the clean sandy beaches and deep green landscapes to the magnificent examples of Pre-Romanesque architecture and excellent gastronomy, there are many, many good reasons to visit Asturias.